doofinder/doofinder-woocommerce/doofinder-for-woocommerce/readme.txt

 Just send your questions to <mailto:support@doofinder.com> and we will try to answer as fast as possible with a working solution for you.

 == Changelog ==

+= 1.5.37 =
+Fixed some bugs with temporary indices

 = 1.5.36 =
 Fixed a bug with multilanguage indexation